 Join Online!
 Student Membership is Free!

-The AIPG National awarded 18 $1,000 scholarships to the following undergraduate students: Lindsey Abdale, University of Michigan; James Bader, California University of Pennsylvania; Melanie Bowen, Texas A&M; Katie Brower, Western Washington University; Kristina Butler (Sponsored by the Alaska Section), Universty of Alaska Anchorage; Elizabeth Ellis, Pomona College; Allan Foster III, Colorado School of Mines; Shane Houchin, Pasadena City College; Jessica Jagdeo, University of Florida; Katherine Landoni, Oregon State University; Sierra Melton, Colorado College; Logan Moore, University of North Georgia; Sydney O'Brien, West Georgia University; Kasandra Saiki, University of Alaska Anchorage; Anna Stanczyk (Sponsored by the Alaska Section), University of Alaska Anchorage; Seth Sutton, Eastern Carolina University; Jonathan Valentine, Southern Florida University; and Xiangming Zhao, Kent State University.
-Jessie McCraw, University of Arizona, and Daniel Foley, Northern Arizona University received $500 scholarships, sponsored by the Arizona Section.
+The AIPG National awarded twenty scholarships.
+Eighteen $1,000 scholarships (six were sponsored by the Foundation of AIPG and two by the AIPG Alaska Section) and two $500 scholarships sponsored by an AIPG Arizona Section.
+Scholarships of $1,000 were awarded to the following undergraduate students: Lindsey Abdale, University of Michigan; James Bader, California University of Pennsylvania; Melanie Bowen, Texas A&M; Katie Brower, Western Washington University; Kristina Butler, Universty of Alaska Anchorage (Sponsored by the Alaska Section); Elizabeth Ellis, Pomona College; Allan Foster III, Colorado School of Mines; Shane Houchin, Pasadena City College; Jessica Jagdeo, University of Florida; Katherine Landoni, Oregon State University; Sierra Melton, Colorado College; Logan Moore, University of North Georgia; Sydney O'Brien, West Georgia University; Kasandra Saiki, University of Alaska Anchorage; Anna Stanczyk, University of Alaska Anchorage (Sponsored by the Alaska Section); Seth Sutton, Eastern Carolina University; Jonathan Valentine, Southern Florida University; and Xiangming Zhao, Kent State University.
+The AIPG Arizona Section sponsored two $500 scholarships to: Jessie McCraw, University of Arizona, and Daniel Foley, Northern Arizona University.

 The AIPG National awarded thirteen $1,000 scholarships to the following undergraduate students: Julie Driebergen, Southern Illinois University; Melissa Luna, Central Connecticut State University; Kristina Butler, University of Alaska Anchorage; Sean Czarnecki, Angelo State University, TX; Katelyn Brower, Everett Community College, WA; Emilie Bowman, University of Texas; Anna Stanczyk, University of Alaska Anchorage; Aaron Ashley, University of West Georgia; Nam Pham, University of Tulsa, OK; Wesley Weisberg, Missouri State University; Casey Saup, The Ohio State University (Sponsored by the Ohio Section); Brett Flessner, Michigan State University (Sponsored by the Michigan Section); Anna Schuh, University of Arizona (Sponsored by the Arizona Section).